pwFoo/bash-scripte/README.md

-# Bash-Skripte
+# Bash Scripts

-Bash scripts by Christian Imhorst
+by Christian Imhorst